Is Daedric the Best Heavy Armor in Skyrim?

 Ultimately, the best heavy armor in Skyrim depends on the player’s personal preferences and playstyle.
 Whether you choose Daedric armor or another option, the most important thing is to choose the armor that suits you best and helps you conquer the frozen wilderness of Skyrim.

-- How do you stop a fireplace from burning in Minecraft?
+- How do you fly faster in Minecraft?